-Pre-construction baseline data provided information on the distribution and abundance of whitetailed deer, allowing for comparison with data collected during construction in January 2020 and operation (anticipated for 2021) and beyond.
+Pre-construction baseline data provided information on the distribution and abundance of white-tailed deer, allowing for comparison with data collected during construction in January 2020 and operation (2022) and beyond.
 These data were used to determine changes resulting from the development, to validate and accept the hypotheses and predictions in the EIS, and apply adaptive management if necessary, during the operational phase.